diogoaurelio/schedoscopeWiki/Test-Framework.md

   }

   //
-  //If you are testing subsequent rows you have to forward the row index before
+  //If you are testing subsequent rows you have to
+  //forward the row index before defining assertions.
-  //defining assertions.
-This is done by calling startWithRow(index)
+  //This is done by calling startWithRow(index).
   //
   it should "have a second restaurant" in {
     startWithRow(1)